-- Natural antidepressant – flushing the adrenal glands stimulating the release of endorphins.
+Natural antidepressant – flushing the adrenal glands and stimulating the release of endorphins.

-- Glowing skin – by reversing the flow and ageing force of gravity, new oxygen stimulates the capillaries in the skin and face.
+Glowing skin – by reversing the flow and aging force of gravity, new oxygen stimulates the capillaries in the skin and face.

-- Energises the body – increasing core strength and improves posture.
+Energizes the body – increasing core strength and improving posture.

-- Calms the mind – relieving stress, assisting with better seep patterns.
+Calms the mind – relieving stress, and assisting with better sleep patterns.

 How to Do Yoga Inversions Safely

-- Spreading the fingers, press the hips back, reaching the chest towards the thighs, maintaining a long spine.
+Spread the fingers, press the hips back, and reach the chest towards the thighs, maintaining a long spine.

-- Try lifting one leg high to the sky, repeat other side.
+Try lifting one leg high to the sky, and repeat the other side.